apache/directory-fortress-core/README.txt

 - Apache Ivy is used to retrieve the Java libraries that openldap-fortress-core depends on.

-a.
-Open a shell prompt within the FORTRESS_HOME root folder and enter the following:
+a. from FORTRESS_HOME enter the following command:

 >export JAVA_HOME=/path to the root folder of your java SDK
 >export ANT_HOME=/path to the root folder of your Apache Ant installation